Seafarers and inland waterway staff

 If you hire crewmembers to work on ships ordinarily engaged on international voyages, make sure that the medical certificate is at least provided in English.

 Your crewmembers must have regular health assessments.
 If a watchkeeper suffers from health problems related to work performed during a night shift, you must transfer him/her, when possible, to day work.

 You cannot hire staff under 16 to work on a ship.

 If you hire staff under 18, they cannot work during the night.
-Consider as night a period of at least 9 consecutive hours defined by national rules which includes the time from midnight to 5am, for example from 10pm to 7am, or 8pm to 5am.
-Your staff aged between 16 and 18 can only work during the night if they're taking part on a training course, when the competent authority has made an exception.
+Consider as night a period of at least 9 consecutive hours defined by national rules which includes the time from midnight to 5 am, for example from 10 pm to 7 am, or 8 pm to 5 am.
+Your staff aged between 16 and 18 can only work during the night if they're taking part in a training course when the competent authority has made an exception.

 You cannot employ crewmembers under 18 if their employment, engagement or work is likely to jeopardise their health or safety.
 To find out which type of work is forbidden, follow the indications set by national rules or by the competent authority.